jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

 * This is defined by interpreting the most significant bit (sign bit) of the word to have negative weight.

 * The two’s-complement range is asymmetric: |TMin| = |TMax| + 1
-    * This asymmetry arises, because half the bit pat- terns (those with the sign bit set to 1) represent negative numbers, while half (those with the sign bit set to 0) represent nonnegative numbers.
+    * This asymmetry arises, because half the bit patterns (those with the sign bit set to 1) represent negative numbers, while half (those with the sign bit set to 0) represent nonnegative numbers.
 Since 0 is nonnegative, this means that it can represent one less positive number than negative.
 * The maximum unsigned value is just over twice the maximum two’s-complement value: UMax = 2TMax + 1

 ### 2.2.4 Conversions between Signed and Unsigned
 The effect of casting is to keep the bit values identical but change how these bits are interpreted.

-In casting from unsigned int to int, the underlying bit representa- tion stays the same.
+In casting from unsigned int to int, the underlying bit representation stays the same.

 This is a general rule for how most C implementations handle conversions between signed and unsigned numbers with the same word size—the numeric values might change, but the bit patterns do not.